 Make sure you’re establishing goals that are tied to the information or content type you’re measuring and the job-to-be-done.
 This will help you measure for true engagement and not just empty KPIs.

 You can identify various tactics and solutions to measure all levels of engagement.
-If HCPs access your content with buttons or download links, focus on measuring those events.
+If healthcare professionals access your content with buttons or download links, focus on measuring those events.
 For long-form content, measure scroll depth on that page.
 In general, avoid measurement for measurement’s sake—and don’t focus on surface-level KPIs that don’t tell the full story.

 Engage with HCPs when and where they need pharmaceutical information